 Aging Feet/Geriatric Feet/Senior Foot Care

 Your feet carry and support your entire body weight throughout your lifetime!
-Because of this, everyone's feet tend to experience wear and tear as we age.
+Because of this fact, everyone's feet tend to experience wear and tear as we age.
 Our feet is the foundation for our bodies, that is why it is important that we care for our feet on a daily basis.
-This is especially important in our golden years (in old age), when the feet are more prone to developing certain conditions.
+This is especially important in old age (your golden years), when the feet are more prone to developing certain conditions.
 Some common foot complications that tend to affect elderly patients include arthritis, changes in the overall foot structure, bunions, fungal or ingrown toenails, and generalized foot pain.

 Elderly Foot Care: Common Problems